lspector/Clojush/README.md

 aborted because the evaluation limit was reached.

 Random code can be generated with random-code, which takes a size limit and a list of "atom generators."
-Size is calculated in "points" -- each atom and each pair of parentheses counts as a single point.
-Each atom-generator should be a constant, or the name of a Push instruction (in which case it will be used literally), or a Clojure function that will be called with no arguments to produce a constant or a Push instruction.
+Size is simply the length of the linear Plush genome.
+Each atom-generator should
+be a constant, or the name of a Push instruction (in which case it will be used literally), or a Clojure function that will be called with no arguments to produce a constant or a Push instruction.
 This is how "ephemeral random